How Much Does an Outdoor Kitchen Cost?

 Q. Do outdoor kitchens add value to the home?

 Outdoor kitchens can be a great investment.
-As long as the kitchen is well designed and suits the house, an outdoor kitchen could deliver a 100 to 200 percent return on investment in warmer climates where the kitchen can be used year-round.
+As long as the kitchen is well designed and suits the house, an outdoor kitchen could deliver a 100 percent return on investment in warmer climates where the kitchen can be used year-round.
 In other areas of the country, an outdoor kitchen will add approximately 60 percent of its cost to the home’s value.

 Q. Do I need a building permit to build an outdoor kitchen?